Have you ever prayed with doubt for the very thing you were believing God for?

-Prioritizing God, our marriage and our family was always important to us, but we really doubted if we were ever capable of keeping that balance.
+Prioritizing God, our marriage and our family was always important to us.
+However, we doubted if we were capable of living a balanced life.

 As much as we wanted to put God first, we were too tired to wake up early, or we always had somewhere to be first thing in the morning.
 Our thought was, we’ll just pray in the car.

 Then those infamous words came spewing out of our mouth… “God knows our heart.”